 Historically, TeleTech has funded its operations and capital expenditures primarily through cash flow from operations, borrowings under several lines of credit and the sale of \$12.0 million of Preferred Stock in January 1995.
 The Company has a \$15.0 million unsecured revolving operating line of credit, which expires on May 31, 1998.
 Borrowings under this line bear interest at various rates that are selected by TeleTech each time a draw is made.
-At September 30, 1996, there were no outstanding borrowings under this facility.
-Under this line of credit, the Company has agreed to maintain certain financial ratios and has agreed that, during any fiscal year in which the line remains in place, it will not incur operating lease expenses or make investments in fixed assets or in capital leases in excess of \$15.0 million in the aggregate.
+There currently are no outstanding borrowings under this facility.
+Under this line of credit, the Company has agreed to maintain certain financial ratios and has agreed that, during any fiscal year in which the line remains in place, it will not incur operating lease expenses or make investments in fixed assets (excluding capital leases) in excess of \$15.0 million in the aggregate or make aggregate investments in capital leases in excess of \$15.0 million.